kurko/blog/obsidian/essay/_posts/2026-06-07-the-camino-to-santiago-de-compostela.md

 While I walk, I replay conversations, revisit problems and think about the things that have been bothering me.
 After each kilometer, those thoughts somehow feel farther away, as if they had been left somewhere along the trail.

-Of course, that’s not entirely true.
+Of course, that's not entirely true.
 Most of those problems will still be waiting for me when I get back home.
-The walk doesn’t solve them and the distance certainly doesn’t erase them.
+The walk doesn't solve them and the distance certainly doesn't erase them.

 What changes, however, is the way I see them.
 That, more than anything else, is what stays behind on the road.
 Old assumptions, old judgments, old ways of interpreting the same situation.